 The machine can be equipped with a pedal in the basket system on the work platform.
-This accessory, if not pressed, deactivates all manoeuvres from the control board.
+This accessory, if not pressed, deactivates all the manoeuvres of the control board.
 In order to use the control board, you first have to press the pedal and then you can perform the manoeuvres you require using the proportional levers.